 Mary Reid, Kien Nam Luu and Steven Reid research impacts of anti-Asian hate on Canadian educators.
 Their work served as the first step in providing a safe space to reflect on shared experiences.

 To download this resource check out our page here.

-ACENet is proud to have created our own resource for supporting the education of Asian Canadians!
+ACENet is proud to have created, in partnership with ALPHA Education this resource for supporting the education of Asian Canadians!